FLT19940317/MFQE2.0/README.md

 > The format of the PQF label is `.mat` in this demo.
 You can change it with other formats (eg., `.txt`, `.npy`).
 You need only modify the `### import PQF label` part in `main_test.py`.

+### Two options

+You can choose to:

+1. output enhanced frames or not (option `output_bmp`)
+2. calculate Y-PSNR or not (option `calculate_YPSNR`)

+> Saving enhanced frames may be time-consuming and requires storage space.

+> Caculating Y-PSNR requires raw video and its path.

 ### Necessary information